-The Police Department has 3 School Resource Officers (SRO's).
-Officer Brian Dahl is assigned to the Moorhead Elementary schools, Officer Kim Bloch is assigned to the Moorhead High School, and Officer Val Kellen is assigned to Horizon Middle School.
+The Police Department has 3 School Resource Officers (SROs).
+Officer Ethan Meehan is assigned to the Moorhead Elementary schools, Officer Brian Dahl is assigned to the Moorhead High School, and Officer Katie Schultz is assigned to Horizon Middle School.

 Moorhead Senior High School

 Call Officer Dahl at 218.790.4259 or through the Police Department 218.299.5120